brunodles/SlackUpload/README.md

 # SlackSender Plugin
-A plugin to send files to slack.
+A gradle task to send files to slack.

-Where I work, we need to send files to slack, so this plugin does the work for me.
+Where I work, we need to send files to slack, so this task does the work for me.
 With it I also able to create custom gradle tasks that sends a file when it finishes.

 This was built just to upload files, if you're looking for a plugin o send messages use [this one](https://github.com/Mindera/gradle-slack-plugin), which is based on [Java Slack-webhook](https://github.com/gpedro/slack-webhook).